aveniegeorges/ELK-Stack-Project/19-SIEMs-2/readme.md

   - For example: "Block all incoming HTTP traffic where the source IP comes from the city of Los Angeles."
 - Provide a screen shot of the geographic map that justifies why you created this rule.

+        Most of the incoming attacks were coming from Ukraine, therefore we should set up a firewall rule to block HTTP traffic from Ukraine.
+        Firewall Rule Description - "Block all incoming HTTP traffic where the source IP comes from the country of Ukraine"
 #### Question 2

 - VSI has insider information that JobeCorp will launch the same webserver attack but use a different IP each time in order to avoid being stopped by the rule you just created.